 How to Define Your Business Purpose and Values as a Female Founder

-People don't start businesses only for money.
-Many female founders are driven by a sense of purpose - they want to do good things and create positive change in the world.
+Not every founder starts a business just to make money.
+Many female founders are driven by a sense of purpose - they want to do good and create positive change in the world.

 If you're driven by a sense of mission, this is a great foundation for your brand.
 Because brand serves a purpose that is bigger than us.
 It injects meaning into our work.
-It's why people should care.
+It's why people should care and support what we do.

-If you see the value in brand, the first step is to identify why you exist.
+If you see the value in building a strong brand - which is one of the most valuable business assets that grows in value over time - the first step is to identify why you exist, a purpose beyond making money.
 When your purpose and values are genuinely aligned with who you are, your business becomes an extension of yourself.

 What Is Business Purpose (And Why It Matters)